In the current chapter, we will be looking at nested loops and how to use

 Let's look at how to draw figures using nested loops with more complex logic, for which we need to think more before coding.

-Write a program which receives an integer n (3 ≤ n ≤ 100) and prints sunglasses with a size of 5*N x N as found in the examples:
+Write a program that receives an integer n (3 ≤ n ≤ 100) and prints sunglasses with a size of 5*N x N as found in the examples:

 From the examples, we can see that the sunglasses can be divided into three parts – upper, middle, and lower.
 Below is part of the code with which the problem can be solved.
 When drawing the upper and lower rows we need to print